Nov 30, 2019

 2. Soft reset the power on power off - failed

-3. Took the power side unit apart - success !
+3. Took the power side unit apart and bent the 4 prongs up - success !

 Dec 13, 2019